istio/istio.io/content/en/docs/ops/ambient/upgrade/helm-upgrade/index.md

 {{< boilerplate ambient-alpha-warning >}}

 {{< warning >}}
+In contrast to sidecar mode, `Ambient` supports moving application pods to an upgraded data plane without a mandatory restart or reschedule of running application pods.
+However, upgrading the data plane **will** briefly disrupt all workload traffic on the upgraded node, and ambient does not currently support canary upgrades of the data plane.

-`Ambient` does not currently support canary upgrades of the dataplane.
-This means that ambient mesh dataplane upgrades will disrupt application pod traffic.
-Node cordoning and blue/green node pools are recommended to mitigate blast radius risk during production upgrades.
+Node cordoning and blue/green node pools are recommended to control blast radius of application pod traffic disruption during production upgrades.
 See your Kubernetes provider documentation for details.
 {{< /warning >}}

 ## Prerequisites